 Let me be clear, I AM NOT MAKING EXCUSES for anyone in this situation.

-But there are several reasons why someone can’t just have a phone screen interview, land a job and get to making buttloads of money to pay off debt.
+But there are several reasons why someone can’t just have land a job and get to making buttloads of money to pay off debt.

 And that is my issue with this dated approach.